 This recipe made 2 decent-size loaves.
 My topping ran to the edge and over the sides but was caught by the parchment.

+The individual steps of this lemon cream cheese Danish bread were quick and easy and the final product was delicious.
 I sliced the loaves into 1-inch slices and drizzled with the glaze before setting them out at a party.
 The flavor was great and the texture of the loaf itself was really nice—light and airy, like brioche.
 The slices were devoured and people raved about it.

 I used a store-bought lemon curd versus making my own.
-The lemon cream cheese topping tasted great but looked like overcooked scrambled egg.
+The lemon cream-cheese topping tasted great but looked like overcooked scrambled egg.
 The directions cautioned that it may brown too quickly but mine didn’t really brown at all, which resulted in a not super appetizing top over a beautiful brioche like loaf.
 The exposed edges were perfectly golden brown and shiny from the egg white.

 There were 16 slices from each loaf that would have worked equally well as an after-dinner treat, with a cup of tea in the afternoon, or as part of a brunch spread